ncbi/egapx/README.md

 ## Interpreting Output

-`stats/feature_counts.xml` contains summary counts of features by model prediction categories determined by GNOMON.
+`stats/feature_counts.xml` contains summary counts of features by model prediction categories determined by Gnomon.

 **NOTE** not all categories are expected to have counts data (e.g. model RefSeq, fully supported, ab initio)

 Genes with `major correction` are likely protein-coding genes with frameshifts and/or internal stops.
 These models include "LOW QUALITY PROTEIN" in the protein FASTA title, are marked up with exception=low-quality sequence region on the mRNA and CDS features, and the annotation is adjusted to meet GenBank criteria (frameshifts are compensated for by 1-2 bp microintrons in the mRNA and CDS features, and internal stops have a transl_except to translate the codon as X instead of a stop).
 For RefSeq, we set a threshold of no more than 10% of protein-coding genes with major corrections to release the annotation.
 We recommend users polish assembly sequences if the rate is higher than 10%.

 Counts of protein-coding genes should be considered versus similar species.
 Low counts may result from insufficient supporting evidence (e.g. low RNAseq coverage or an unusual organism compared to the available protein data).
-High counts may indicate genome fragmentation or noise from genes annotated on transposons.
+High counts may indicate genome fragmentation, uncollapsed haplotypic duplication, or noise from genes annotated on transposons.

 `stats/feature_stats.xml` contains summary statistics on transcript counts per gene, exon counts per transcript, and the counts and length distributions of features by sub-type.